How to exclude files, folders and drives from backups in Storage Protect

 4. After confirming your selections, verify that your new exclude rules are working correctly by attempting to perform a manual backup of one or more of your excluded files.
 It should be marked with a barred red circle, and so be impossible to back up.

-Excluding files from backup by editing the Spectrum Protect configuration file
+Excluding files from backup by editing the Storage Protect configuration file

-To exclude a file or a range of similar files by editing the Spectrum Protect configuration file:
+To exclude a file or a range of similar files by editing the Storage Protect configuration file:

-1. Locate the Spectrum Protect configuration file, dsm.opt in Windows, dsm.sys on a Mac or Linux, or incl.excl for very old Linux Spectrum Protect clients.
+1. Locate the Storage Protect configuration file, dsm.opt in Windows, dsm.sys on a Mac or Linux, or incl.excl for very old Linux Storage Protect clients.

 2. In Windows, run Notepad as administrator, or move the dsm.opt file to the desktop before editing it.

-3. Edit the Spectrum Protect configuration file in a text editor and add the additional exclude rules to the end of the file.
+3. Edit the Storage Protect configuration file in a text editor and add the additional exclude rules to the end of the file.
 For example:

 exclude "C:\Users\jasonz\Documents\to-be-excluded-1.docx"